Nandhini25S/Leetcode/README.md

 # Leetcode

-Getting in touch with SQL and Python on everyday basis!
+Getting in touch with SQL on everyday basis!